The Restaurant Capital Lifecycle | Liberty Capital Group

 EBITDA Multiple

-3–10 locations, documented systems, management depth, scalable brand.
+3–10 locations, documented systems, scalable brand.
 PE-fundable.
-Strategic buyers now in the conversation.
-This is the sweet spot where real wealth is built and transferred.
+Strategic buyers enter the conversation.

 Platform / Franchise System